sflaming/matter/README.md

 ## How to use it
 1. Add `borderize.sh` to a folder in your `$PATH`
 2. `cd` to a folder with images to borderize
-3. `bordersize.sh` to borderize with the default colour, or add an available colour to the command.
+3. `bordersize.sh` to borderize with the default colour, or add an available colour to the command, or use `dom` or `match` to extract a colour from the image.

 For example,
 ```